 Lake Tillery is formed by the dam at the Tillery Hydroelectric Plant on the Pee Dee River.
 The lake extends approximately 15 miles upstream from the dam to Yadkin Inc.’s Yadkin Flass Hydroelectric Development.
 At normal operating levels, Lake Tillery is about 72 feet deep at the dam.
 The reservoir surface area is 5,260 acres at that level (elevation 278.17), and the usable storage with 22 foot drawdown is 88,000 acre-feet.
 The Lake Tillery shoreline is extensively developed with housing, and the lake is widely used by the public for boating, fishing, swimming and other aquatic recreational activities.

-- Application for Facility on Lake Tillery (pdf, 103 KB)
+- Lake Tillery Facilities Permit Letter (pdf, 50 KB)